LATERNA MAGICA

 Testimonial 31.05.2023

 Music - and the way in which it is shared - is a much more complex whole than we might imagine.
 If we want to put an end once and for all to the far-fetched and widespread idea that the public doesn't like creative music, it seems to me that this is where we need to look.
-Listening to music, immobile on a chair in a concert hall, is in itself already a precious thing, but experiencing listening with others, in a non-standardized context, associating movement, the discovery of new spaces, time for deep listening, the manipulation of sounds... is an even greater social and sensory adventure.
+Listening to music, immobile on a chair in a concert hall, is already a precious thing in itself, but experiencing listening with others, in a non-standardized context, associating movement, the discovery of new spaces, time for deep listening, the manipulation of sounds... is an even greater social and sensory adventure.

 Did you say "music"?
 What about performances, listening sessions, siestas and sound walks, breakfast discussions, participatory workshops?